shibumi/shibumi.dev/content/posts/Google-Summer-Of-Code-2020.md

 * Do not share state in test functions: Issue [#71](https://github.com/in-toto/in-toto-golang/issues/71)
 * Use Go Linter for CI: Issue [#74](https://github.com/in-toto/in-toto-golang/issues/74)

-These issues are already fixed or are on the way to being fixed:
+These issues are already fixed or are on the verge of being fixed:

 * Moving our subSetCheck function to the utils.Set interface
 	* Issue [#66](https://github.com/in-toto/in-toto-golang/issues/66)